We simply just need to know if you intend to take up your place, even if you haven’t met the conditions of your offer yet.

 If you cannot upload documentation through the application portal, email these to International Admissions (email@example.com) with your Name and Application number.

-Self-funding international applicants holding unconditional offers for one-year postgraduate taught courses will not be required to pay the standard £2,500 tuition fee deposit before a CAS can be issued, due to the short timescale before the start of the academic year.
+Self-funding international applicants holding unconditional offers for one-year postgraduate taught courses will be required to pay the standard £2,500 tuition fee deposit before a CAS can be issued.

 Please note that if payment of a deposit is a formal condition of your offer in order to secure your place on a postgraduate course, payment will be required in order to uprate your offer to unconditional.